 Breathwork: Try 5 minutes of focused breathing before bed.
 I love the Box Breathing Method after training sessions and before bed.
 I’ve even used it in my pre-bed shower.
 Breathe in for 4sec, Hold for 4sec, Breathe out for 4sec, Hold for 4sec, repeat for 6-10 rounds.

 Sleep Supplements: I’ve found Magnesium really helps me to sleep more soundly.
 And most health professionals would point out that the large majority of folks are deficient in it.
 My wife uses Melatonin on an as-needed basis with good success.
 Brands like Beam and other CBD products have big followings and a lot of widespread use these days.
 Talk to your doctor, read product labels and understand that chronic use of most sleep aids will blunt its effectiveness overtime so use them only when you need them.

 Meditation: Try the Headspace app, Reveri hypnosis app, a sleep podcast or something similar!
 There are tons of free resources out there.

 The 8 Sleep Mattress Cover: I’ve heard GREAT things about these from folks I really trust, including Dr. Huberman of the HubermanLab podcast.
 Here’s one of his ToolKit summaries on sleep, if you’re a nerd like me!

 Please share this with anyone you think it could help!
 Most importantly, LET ME KNOW what you try, what works for you, what doesn’t, how it has impacted your sleep, and how it’s improved your health, fitness and performance!

-You can find me @tomanocy on Instagram and through my business site exploreperformancehq.com.
+You can easily reach me @tomanocy on Instagram.
 Feel free to reach out to me for any training, nutrition or coffee talk and make sure to tag me in any pics of you and your doggos.
 Cheers!